kmocorro/kevinmocorro.com/content/blog/do-not-lose-hope/index.md

 She said ***"I guess, Yes. we will cope with perseverance.
 You know us.
 We'll make a way."***

 then I said, ***"As long as you guys can.
-There's no problem with me, I will finish it."***
+There's no problem with me, I will finish it."*** Deep inside of me, I am really excited.

 So, I went to Adamson.
 It was a good school by the way.
 I took the entrance exam, passed it (actually I was surprised that I am allowed to take any courses) transferred my credentials and enrolled.

-Several days had passed, few months before I could finish my 1st year in Adamson, I can see and feel the burden of my parents that they were arguing about something.
-They didn't tell me that my tuition fees was from loan with 20% interest.
+Few months before I could finish my 1st year in Adamson, I can see and feel the burden of my parents that they were arguing about something.
+They didn't tell me but I found out that my tuition fees was from a loan with 20% interest.

 I feel the burden even they don't know I already knew it.
 Depression kicks in.
-You might ask, why not apply for SA, or Scholarship? well I did.
-But Adamson didn't allowed me to take scholarship program due to some reasons, I forgot maybe due to my previous grades and personally my home was a 2hr ride (4hrs+ on the road) and head-bursting traffic on normal day.
+You might ask, why not apply for SA or Scholarship?
+Well I tried but Adamson didn't allowed me to take scholarship program due to some reasons.
+I forgot maybe due to my previous grades and personally I don't think I can because our house was a 2hr ride (4hrs+ on the road) and head-bursting traffic on a normal day.

 I also went to a government agency in Bicutan to enroll as a scholar but they also denied my application  because of my father's ITR.

 You might ask, why not a part-time job?
-Well I tried.
-Gave my resume to Pizza Hut, McDonalds and several fast foods chains.
+Well I tried that too.
+I gave my resumé to Pizza Hut, McDonalds and several fast foods chains.
 I didn't received call/message or anything.
-I went to call centers, practiced my English( sorry about my grammars here), got rejected.
-Another week another call center, another hell traffic + MRT lines and sardines commute, another hope another prayer but then again, my interviews didn't go well as planned.
+I went to call centers, practiced my English(sorry about my grammars here) got rejected.
+Another week another call center, another hell traffic + MRT lines with sardines commute, another hope another prayer but my interviews didn't go well as planned.
 Going home feels like I just wasted my time, money and hope.
 When anxiety kicks in.
 I usually hold the Regret Letter and hoping maybe they will call back.
-I called it Regret letter because it starts with "Regretfully,".
+I called it Regret letter because it starts with "Regretfully".

 After my last sem in Adamson, I focused my time looking for a job.
-Knowing that I already graduated and earned technical degree, for me I guess it's enough.
+Knowing that I already graduated and earned a technical degree for me I guess that's good enough.
 In my mind, I need to get out of this debt.

 **April 2014**, I woke up early and asked my childhood friend to come with me and spend the day to give away flyers to every company guards in Laguna Technopark.
-We walked for about 3 hours straight just to give our resumé to each guards of companies we passed-by and asked them to kindly give it to HR if there's an opening job.
+We walked for about 3 hours straight just to give our resumé to each guards of several companies we passed-by and asked them politely to give it to HR if there's an opening job.

 It feels like giving advertisement flyers to someone who doesn't care about what you're doing.

-**April 11**, My friend got a message inviting him take an exam for a job.
+**April 11**, My friend got a message inviting him for an exam.
 Few hours later, I haven't received any message.
-Like why?

 ![Invitation Message](./txtmessage.png)